bit-dna/bitdnablog/_posts/2019-02-01-education.md

 <strong>During the Sales Presentation or Product Demonstration</strong>

-3. “We can definitely have a conversation about specific numbers, but let’s make sure we’re on the same page about this solution being a good fit for your needs."
+<h3>3.
+“We can definitely have a conversation about specific numbers, but let’s make sure we’re on the same page about this solution being a good fit for your needs."</h3>

 At this stage of the sales conversation, a discount request usually indicates the prospect’s desire to buy.
 Since they agreed to a demo or presentation, they’re clearly interested in the product -- now they’re thinking about the details of the purchase.